It was a long-term goal of mine that as soon as I was settled in a place for a while, I would do a track day. And it finally happened and I’m hooked.

 At first, I thought I’d be limited to small bikes like the Ninja 250R.
-But a bit more research shows that there’s a lot out there that isn’t just good for a track day motorcycle; it may just be fun for an everyday motorcycle in general.
+But a bit more research shows that there’s a lot out there that isn’t just good for a track day motorcycle; they may just be fun for an everyday motorcycle in general.

 Are you obsessed with motorcycles?